Skip to content

 └───────┴───────────────────────────┘

-Columns with the data type Enum can also be compared with other columns that have the same data type Enum or columns that hold strings, but only if all the strings are valid Enum values.
+Columns of the Enum data type can be compared with other columns of the same Enum type or columns that hold strings, but only if all the strings are valid Enum values.

 Data type Categorical